Skip to main content

 1. Must-Be (Basic Expectations)

 Must-be features are baseline expectations that customers take for granted.
-Their presence doesn't increase satisfaction -- it simply prevents dissatisfaction.
+Their presence doesn't increase satisfaction.
+It simply prevents dissatisfaction.
 But their absence causes immediate frustration and rejection.

 The relationship: Having the feature = neutral.
 Missing the feature = very dissatisfied.